kirmanak/Mealient/README.md

 # DISCLAIMER

 This project is NOT associated with the core Mealie developers.
-If you face any issues using the application or have a feature request DO NOT send them to the Mealie developers.
-Instead, report a new issue in this repository.
+If you face any issues when using the application or have a feature request DO NOT send them to the Mealie developers.
+Instead, report a new issue in the Mealient repository.
 THAT IS NOT AN OFFICIAL CLIENT.

 # Mealient Android Application